n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.googlecalendartrigger.md

 [Google Calendar](https://www.google.com/calendar/) is a time-management and scheduling calendar service developed by Google.

-!!! note "Credentials"
+/// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/google/).
+///

 ## Events